A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Reading further into the second interview, Snape was starting to dread the identity of the tortured soul.
 A member of the Order, the Dark Lord had said, and had there been a glint of anticipation in those devilish eyes?

-This guest must be a gift – his Lord's gift to him for services rendered.
+He blinked.
+This guest must be a present – his Lord's gift to him for services rendered.

-He'd rather they remain nameless, except that the Dark Lord had suggested it, and it meant that Snape could gleefully turn down Slughorn's horrid suggestion of 'Excellentia'.
-Meanwhile the Death Eaters had been restyled the 'Knights of Walpurgis' – less aggressive, more wizarding tradition.
+He'd rather they remain nameless, except that the Dark Lord had suggested it, and it meant that Snape could gleefully turn down Slughorn's horrid suggestion -'Excellentia'.
+Meanwhile the Death Eaters were now calling themselves 'Knights of Walpurgis' – less aggressive, more wizarding tradition.
 A dusty title fifty years ago.
 Snape sometimes wished he could laugh about these things.

 "Quite," Lucius insisted.
 He looked to be resisting the urge to fidget under his bland scrutiny.
 Snape couldn't be bothered to feel pity for Malfoy's unfortunate track record where the Department of Mysteries was concerned.
 He felt a ghostly twinge as he recalled Voldemort's anger that night.